RisheekSood21/Forbes-Magazine-s-rankings-650-U.S.colleges/README.md

 # Forbes-Magazine-s-rankings-650-U.S.colleges
-Data analyssi for Forbes Magazine's rankings of 650 U.S. colleges
+Data analysis and visualizations for Forbes Magazine's rankings of 650 U.S. colleges.
+For visualization check at